Don’t even look at pancakes

 First, other than the honey they extract from raw honeycomb on the plains, Hunter Gatherers are not well suited to eating sugar and refined carbs.
 As Hunter Gatherers are more prone to elevated blood sugar, this is largely a grain free diet.
-But here’s the rub – large amounts of saturated fats can’t fill the void left by the absence of grain.
+But here’s the rub – large amounts of saturated fats can’t fill the void left by the absence of refined grain.
 The trick is to find rich deposits of omega-3 and monounsaturated fats as staples.
 Olives, sardines, wild salmon, nuts and seeds, tubers, they’re all on the menu.
-Keep an eye on eggs – they may jive beautifully with a Hunter Gatherer diet depending on how much cholesterol the Hunter Gatherer is absorbing (the Gene Food sterol absorption panel will be a clue).
+Keep an eye on eggs – they may jive beautifully with a Hunter Gatherer diet depending on how much cholesterol the Hunter Gatherer is absorbing.
 If a Hunter Gatherer can maintain heart health metrics while eating eggs, they are golden.
 Just don’t cook those eggs in vegetable oil.

 Most closely related diet: Forager

 Primary difference with Forager: Hunter Gatherers and Forager diet types don’t line up on histamine scoring.
-The Hunter Gatherers should be aware of histamine whereas the Forager group is able to clear more histamine, but due to a high likelihood of lactose intolerant should steer clear of dairy.
+The Hunter Gatherers should be aware of histamine, whereas the Forager group is able to clear more histamine, but due to a high likelihood of lactose intolerance, should steer clear of dairy.

 Biggest challenge: Fiber.
-Hunter Gatherers want to steer clear of the higher glycemic foods that tend to spike blood sugar, so white potato might not be the best choice, but this doesn’t mean they should close the door on fiber.
+Hunter Gatherers want to stay away from the higher glycemic foods that tend to spike blood sugar, so white potato might not be the best choice, but this doesn’t mean they should close the door on fiber.
 Yams, broccoli, leafy greens, root vegetables, beets, and pumpkin seeds are all on the menu.

 Red meat friendly?
-Like many of the diet types that sit in the middle of our scoring system,small amounts of red meat can be included in the Hunter Gatherer diet, although wild game is preferable.
+Like many of the diet types that sit in the middle of our fat scoring system, small amounts of red meat can be included in the Hunter Gatherer diet.
+Wild game or grass fed beef is always preferable.
 Beef and lamb should be reserved as a special treat so the saturated fat content of the diet doesn’t go out of range.

 Keto friendly: Not in the traditional sense.
 Hunter Gatherer dieters don’t deal well enough with saturated fats to go full on Keto.
 We estimate that most in the Hunter Gatherer group would see an unhealthy uptick in “bad cholesterol” on a ketogenic diet.
-However, a more plant based Keto approach could be an option.
+However, a more plant based Keto approach could be an option depending on the Gene Food Sterol Score.
 After all, the Hunter Gatherer diet is designed as a low carb regimen.
 The bottom line question for Keto inclined Hunter Gatherers is how much olive oil and macadamia nuts can you stomach?
 That and what do your sterol absorption genes look like?